enkidevs/curriculum/JavaScript/Node/what-are-node-modules.md

 Using modules when building Node applications give a number of advantages:

-- inclusion of external libraries
+- easy and straightforward inclusion of external libraries
-- increased organization of code parts
+- increased modularity
-- reducing the amount of code per file
+- reduced amount of code per file
 - easier to read and maintain code

----

 ---
 ## Revision